johnperry-math/AoC2023/README.md

 This was a much harder problem for me than I expected on Christmas Day.
 In my experience, the Christmas puzzles are not perhaps the easiest, but by no means the hardest, either.
-Yet this one was arguably the hardest of the year: I could see how Part 1 alone could by itself be broken into two and swapped with an earlier, easier day.
+Yet this one was arguably the hardest of the year: I would argue that one could break Part 1 into at least two parts and swap it in place of an earlier, easier day.

 This isn't a complaint about the puzzle itself, by the way, which I think is excellent.
 I certainly learned a lot of graph theory in the process.

-In fact, I am very pleased to have worked out, despite struggling mightly to implement correctly two different algorithms: one, Karger's Algorithm, found online; the other, a Monte Carlo algorothm I devised myself after Christmas lunch.
+In fact, I am very pleased to have worked it out, as I struggled mightily to implement correctly two different algorithms: one, Karger's Algorithm, found online; the other, a Monte Carlo algorithm I devised myself after Christmas lunch.
-And it's precisely the struggle, and the unlikelihood of most people's even knowing how to _start_, let alone how to finish, that makes me wonder (in the "Experience" section, mind!) whether it might have been better served on a different day.
+And it's precisely the struggle, and the unlikelihood of most people's even knowing how to _start_, let alone how to finish, that makes me wonder (in the "Experience" section, mind!) whether it was more appropriate for a different day.
-After all, Day 9 was a bit insulting in how we were tutored to solve the problem.
+For example, Day 9 straight up told us how to solve the problem, which I found a bit insulting.
+Likewise, days 19 and 22 were a bit easy, so why was day 23 so hard?

 But I still love the problem!
 And while the last week of this year's puzzles were a true, grinding burden, I'm glad I did them.